4everlynn/kinnara/README.md

 ### 2. Centralized routing management

-&nbsp;&nbsp;&nbsp;&nbsp;In this mode, two files are usually required to cooperate with each other,
+In this mode, two files are usually required to cooperate with each other,
 one is `routing` and the other is `request`, let's take a look at this way.
-``

 routing.js

 ```js
 export const routing = {